Inspections and audits

 Inspections may be carried out at almost any stage in a project lifecycle.
 At a vendor’s premises equipment can be inspected during or after fabrication, as it leaves the premises or on delivery to a wind farm site.
 A number of inspections are commonly performed on construction completion or during the operation of a wind farm, e.g. rotor, nacelle, tower, foundation and electrical system.
 Here, the main focus is on safety and structural integrity.
 Other inspections may include offline condition monitoring (vibration measurements), evaluation of lightning protection measures, an oil analysis or video endoscopy.

 Periodic monitoring of all the turbines at a wind farm is recommended every two or four years.
 This provides a client with a thorough review of each turbine’s technical condition – information that can be useful in improving performance or obtaining an independent opinion of a turbine’s condition prior to a key commercial milestone (e.g. end of warranty of period).
-Inspections may also be necessary to fulfil regulatory or insurance requirements.
+Inspections may also be necessary to fulfill regulatory or insurance requirements.